594422814/MCCT/README.md

  - gradientMex and mexResize have been compiled and tested for Ubuntu and Windows 8 (64 bit).
 You can easily recompile the sources in case of need.

 ### Acknowledgments
-Many parts of this code are adopted from previous works (Staple, HCF, DSST).
+Many parts of this code are adopted from previous works (Staple, HCF).
 - L. Bertinetto, J. Valmadre, S. Golodetz, O. Miksik, and P. Torr.
 Staple: Complementary learners for real-time tracking.
 In CVPR, 2016.
 - C. Ma, J.-B. Huang, X. Yang, and M.-H. Yang.
 Hierarchical convolutional features for visual tracking.
 In ICCV, 2015.
-- M. Danelljan, G. Hager, F. Khan, and M. Felsberg.
-Accurate scale estimation for robust visual tracking.
-In BMVC, 2014.